Dark Lady (album): Production and composition

 After the success of Half-Breed, Cher, for her final record under MCA, again chose Snuff Garrett to produce and Al Capps for arrangements.
 During that same year, she divorced her first husband Sonny Bono, dissolving the Sonny & Cher couple.
 This ended their professional musical ties and television show for a while.
 Due to the success of previous albums produced by Garrett, Dark Lady followed the same narrative ballad style.
 She attracted many young fans during this period of her career for her style of glamour pop, and the album shows also what Cher could do back in the mid-70s, at the height of her popularity.
 MCA released the album with the letter E accented in Chér on the album cover.
 The next studio albums released by Warner Bros completely remove the stress.

 The opening track of the album is a song written by Alan O'Day "Train of Thought" that had moderate success on the pop charts.
 Three songs from the album were written by Johnny Durrill, and the last song "Apples Don't Fall Far From The Tree" was written by Bob Stone, who wrote her first success of the 1970s, "Gypsys, Tramps & Thieves".
 The album also contains two covers, The Great Gatsby theme song "What'll I Do" and the 1965 Fontella Bass hit song "Rescue Me".
 Cher also does a tribute to Bette Midler on the retro "Miss Subway of 1952".

 In August 1993, the original album was combined with Half-Breed and issued on one CD titled Half Breed/Dark Lady, this release included all the tracks from both original albums.
 A CD of the original Dark Lady album in its entirety has not yet been produced.

 Singles

 "Dark Lady", the album's first single release, reached No. 1 on the Billboard Hot 100 and No. 2 on the Canadian Singles.
 The song became Cher's third solo U.S. number one hit on March 23, 1974, and her last until "Believe" twenty-five years later.
 It also reached No. 3 on the Adult Contemporary chart.
 "Dark Lady" reached No. 36 in UK single charts.
 After "Dark Lady" the album spawned two more singles which charted on the Billboard Hot 100 chart.
 The second single released was "Train of Thought" which reached No. 27 on the Hot 100 chart and No. 9 in the Adult Contemporary chart.
 Shortly after, "I Saw a Man and He Danced with His Wife" was released.
-"Rescue Me" was released as the fourth single in the US in late 1974.
+"Rescue Me" was released as the fourth single in the US in March 1975.